cecca46/Ordinal-regression-in-Lupus-/README.md

 ### xCell enrichment

 xCell is a webtool that performs cell type enrichment analysis from gene expression data for 64 immune and stroma cell types.
-It is a gene signatures-based method learned from thousands of pure cell types from various sources. xCell applies a novel technique for reducing associations between closley related cell types. <sup>2</sup> We provided as input to xCell our merged gene expression matrix composed by 51 samples and 13768 genes.
+It is a gene signatures-based method learned from thousands of pure cell types from various sources.<sup>2</sup> We provided as input to xCell our merged gene expression matrix composed by 51 samples and 13768 genes.

 <p align="center">
     <img src="https://github.com/cecca46/Ordinal-regression-in-Lupus-/blob/master/PLOT/xCelHeatMap.png" width="700" height="700">
 </p>

+From the xCell output, among others general knwon trends can be observed for Macrophages and Monocytes; they are consistently upregulated in SLE condition with respect to healty controls.
+To assess the significance of these results, we correlated the enrichment scores for Macrophages and Monocytes to eGFR numbers.
+As the activity of SLE is measured by eGFR we assumed a negative correlation between eGFR levels and enrichment scores obteined for Macrophages and Monocytes using xCell.
+The lower eGFR, the higher the enrichment score for Macrophages.
+We tested this hyphotesis using spearman correlation between eGFR and enrichment scores.
+Correlation between eGFR number and Macrophages yields a rho coefficient of -0.545 with a pvalue of 3.519e-05 while correlation between eGFR number and Monocytes yields a rho coefficient of -0.451 with a pvalue of 0.0008873.

 ### License